 To name but a few:

 The patient may complain of local discomfort over the outer side of the hip.
-Due to this, it may be difficult to sleep on the painful hip and going up stairs can be very uncomfortable.
-Some patients can also develop low back pain because of the way they walk.
-These factors can often lead the physiotherapist ( or specialist) towards a diagnosis, combined with findings on examination.
+Due to this, it may be difficult to sleep on the painful hip, going up stairs can be very uncomfortable.
+Furthermore, some patients can also develop low back pain because of the way they walk.
+These factors can often lead the physiotherapist (or specialist) towards a diagnosis, combined with findings on examination.

-Examination will often find the patient favouring their good leg to protect the painful hip.
+Examination will often find the patient favoring their good leg to protect the painful hip.
 By doing this, it can have a knock on effect on the lower back.
 The area around the painful hip may be warm, swollen or painful to touch.
-Additionally ,muscle weakness is often seen in the hip abductors. ( The muscle that takes your leg out to the side) The patient’s walking pattern may also be altered.
+Additionally, muscle weakness is often seen in the hip abductors.
+(The muscle that takes your leg out to the side.)
+The patient’s walking pattern may also be altered.
 Pain may be reproduced on Ober’s test.
 However, if there is any doubt of diagnosis, an MRI will give more specific information.

 What is a bursa?